rusthigh/ai-powered-copilot-cli/README.md

 Features:

-* Web access and Google searc
+* Web access and Google search support without leaving the terminal.
+* A